 The First Aid Nurses station has these available for you at any time.
 All you need to do is go visit them, sign a release form and tada!
 Free medicine, now you can enjoy the rest of the magic without a headache or sore back!

-Shampoo, Soap and Lotion:
+Shampoo, Soap, and Lotion:

 I personally bring my own shampoo and conditioner for myself.
-There is no need to pack some for everyone because the Disney Resorts actually have really good products.
+There is no need to pack some for everyone because Disney Resorts actually have really good products.
 I love their lotion and the bar of soap has a Disney logo on it!
 So cute, I didn’t want to use it!

-I like to haul in an empty water bottle and then ask for free ice water from any quick service restaurant.
-You can add flavoring or just enjoy the nice crisp ice cold water.
-There really is no need to carry around water bottles and jugs anymore.
+I like to haul in an empty water bottle and then ask for free ice water from any quick-service restaurant.
+You can add flavoring or just enjoy the nice crisp ice-cold water.
+There really is no need to carry around water bottles and jugs any more.
 I personally use a water bottle mister so I can drink water and cool off at the same time.
 You can find those on my packing list, click here for what to bring!

 To Sum It Up:

-I always encourage everyone to pack what they think they will need because honestly, who wants to be stuck at Disney missing something that is important them?
+I always encourage everyone to pack what they think they will need because honestly, who wants to be stuck at Disney missing something that is important to them?
 This list is just a guide for those who are trying to pack light.

 I have a list, click here of items to bring with you to the park.
 I recommend buying what you can before you head out to save some money on your trip.